bwindsor/typed-config/README.md

 4. Install development dependencies `pip install -r requirements.txt`

 ### Code style
 Code style is `black` and this is checked by the CI.
-To autoformat your code as `black` before committing, just run `black typedconfig`
+To autoformat your code as `black` before committing, just run `black typedconfig test`

 ### Running tests
 `pytest`